Title: Playlist title

 Because so many business owners are worried about producing videos (whether it’s the perceived cost, the lack of familiarity, or just a general fear of change), there’s a significant gap in the content market.
 There’s certainly no shortage of written content, which has started to approach the brink of oversaturation, so if you want an easy way to stand out, video content gives it to you almost immediately.
 If you’re in an industry that seldom uses video, this benefit is even stronger—differentiate yourself from the competition by staying ahead of the curve.

-There’s also a host of new technologies in development or recently released that increase the availability, popularity, or ease of creating video content.
+There are also a host of new technologies in development or recently released that increase the availability, popularity, or ease of creating video content.
 For example, Facebook and Twitter have both released features that allow the auto-playing of videos in users’ newsfeeds upon scrolling in the past year.
 New video-streaming platforms like Periscope and Meerkat have exploded in popularity.
 Even Google’s getting more into the video game with video-based ads in search engine results (still forthcoming on a large scale as of the writing of this article).

 This is more than just an indication of where the market is headed—it’s an access point for those unfamiliar with video production.
 These social apps and tools don’t require much in the way of technical expertise or professional polish, but they can help you create video content that people want to see.
 The rest is up to you.